krixik-ai/krixik-docs/docs/system/file_system/list_method.md

     }

-The above will return records for every file that has a file_tag whose key is "author", regardless of the value.
+The above will return records for every file that has a `file_tag` whose key is "author", regardless of the value.

-You can also use the wildcard operator with the [`.show_tree`](show_tree_method.md) method, the [`.semantic_search`](../search_methods/semantic_search_method.md) method, and the [`.keyword_search`](../search_methods/keyword_search_method.md) method.
+You can also use the wildcard operator with the [`show_tree`](show_tree_method.md) method, the [`semantic_search`](../search_methods/semantic_search_method.md) method, and the [`keyword_search`](../search_methods/keyword_search_method.md) method.

 ### The Global Root

-As you might have surmised, there is one very special use of the wildcard operator on `symbolic_directory_path`s: we call it "the global root".
+As you might have surmised, there is one very special use of the wildcard operator on `symbolic_directory_paths`: we call it "the global root".
 It's leveraged by placing a wildcard operator * right after the root slash, and having nothing else, as follows:

 ```python
 # example line of code with the global root